 As with Redemption, I found the action difficult to keep up with, but I very much enjoyed the Japanese-style art employed here.
 True, the colours could’ve been a little richer, and a few panels would’ve benefited from more detail, but, on the whole, I found Dangerous Games to be pleasant enough to look at.

 It’s with its dinosaurs, however, that it really excels.
 Not only do they simply look better than those of IDW’s previous efforts, but there are little touches, here and there, that bring them closer to modern depictions, rather than the 100% scaly animals found in the films.
 Dr. White’s feathered raptors might look like a bunch of punks on one of Dangerous Games’ covers, but they’re fine in the actual pages of the books, hammering home the fact that feathered raptors can absolutely work in a Jurassic story if given the chance.

 Sadly, though, there’s little of note beyond the presentation, and even its return to Jurassic Park isn’t enough to redeem Dangerous Games.

 I enjoyed Devils in the Desert because it acknowledged the idea of Jurassic’s dinosaurs being inaccurate — ‘theme park monsters,’ as it were — and ran with it, resulting in a story that felt like a genuine, credible spin-off; Dangerous Games, on the other hand, feels like a schlocky, uninspired attempt at a sequel.
 It’s just not good enough, and, honestly, makes me worry about what’s in store.

 Redemption was, on all fronts, appalling; Devils in the Desert was enjoyable, but by no means amazing; and Dangerous Games was B-movie nonsense cover-to-cover.
-IDW is, as they, going to have to seriously up its game with Jurassic World, or fans are in for a boatload of disappointment.
+IDW is, as they say, going to have to seriously up its game with Jurassic World, or fans are in for a S.S.
+Venture-load of disappointment.